AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/android.md

 ## Use AdGuard VPN

 Not all VPN services support encrypted DNS.
-However, our VPN does, so if you need both a VPN and private DNS, AdGuard VPN is your go-to option.
+However, our VPN does, so if you need both a VPN and a private DNS, AdGuard VPN is your go-to option.

 1. Install [the AdGuard VPN app](https://adguard-vpn.com/android/overview.html) on the device you want to connect to AdGuard DNS.
 1. Open the app.